 This creamed corn is a delicious, classic dish, but you can make some changes to incorporate other flavors.

-- Feel free to use diced ham instead of bacon.
+- Protein: Feel free to use diced ham, pancetta or prosciutto instead of bacon.

-- Add some flavorful vegetables such as bell peppers or green chilies to the corn.
+- Veggies: Add some flavorful vegetables such as bell peppers or green chilies to the corn.

-- For a cheesy version of this dish, add a little shredded parmesan or cheddar cheese.
+- Cheese: For a cheesy version of this dish, stir in up to 1/3 cup of shredded parmesan or cheddar cheese.

 Creamed corn is a classic side dish that adds flavor and creamy goodness to any meal.
 This recipe will help you make the most flavorful version of creamed corn which is enhanced by the smoky, savory bacon.